JangasMonsterPlace/pie-terraform-ansible-vm-elastic-search/es-ansible/readme.md

-# Ansible Playbook to Install Docker and Configure on a Remote Machine
+# Ansible Playbook to Install Docker and setup a elastic search service on a Remote Machine